FIDIC Claim Management

 to refer a dispute to the DAB (in case of dissatisfaction)

+FIDIC 2017 do not change this approach in substance.
+However, the new seris of contracts is aimed at achieving more clarity and certainty combined with more cut-off delays and other procedural requirements.
 Under FIDIC forms of Contract a claim is nothing more than a dream unless and until a claim notice was given in accordance with the Contract.
 If either Party considers to be entitled it shall become active.
-As the term "claim" means nothing else than the assertion of a right, either arising out of or in connection with the contract, it is strongly recommended to assess the whole Contract and to identify all of the claims stipulated therein as well as all relevant legal claims as provided for by the governing law (proper law of the contract).
+As the term "claim" means nothing else than the assertion of a right, either arising out of or in connection with the contract, it is strongly recommended to assess the whole Contract and to identify all of the claims clauses stipulated therein as well as all relevant legal claims as provided for by the governing law (proper law of the contract).
 Both, Contractors and Employers, should have a clear view of the risk compensation features which can be found in the Contract and the governing law.
 A claim will only become an entitlement if the Contract parties strictly follow the procedures under the FIDIC Contract, which means in most cases:

 to give a notice of a claim